-The debate around genetically modified organisms is intense this year as labeling laws and bans and bans on bans are taken up.
-GMO technology has become pervasive in our world; and its impact on our food supply gets most of the attention.
+The debate around genetically modified organisms is intense this year as the activity surrounding labeling laws heats up.
+GMO technology has become pervasive in our world and its impact on our food supply gets most of the attention.
 Is your food safe or isn’t it?

-Whether you believe GMOs are dangerous or not, the majority of people agree we should have an option to know whether the food we buy contains them.
+Whether or not you believe GMOs are dangerous, the majority of people agree we need to have an option to know whether the food we buy contains them.
 And this is where GMOs get even more confusing.
 Many companies voluntarily label their foods GMO-free.
 Others don’t.

-There is also the belief that if you buy organic, your food is also GMO free.
-This was called into question by Henry I. Miller and Drew L. Kershen in a July 8 opinion piece for Forbes magazine.
-The key passage is includes this quote from USDA officials:
+People often believe that if they buy organic goods, those goods are GMO-free.
+This was questioned by Henry I. Miller and Drew L. Kershen in a July 8 opinion piece for Forbes magazine.
+This is the key USDA officials:

-This language is probably meant to protect the investment farmers have made in certifying organic and the value of organic as a label.
-It also means that due to genetic drift or other means, organic food may have GMO “residue” in it.
+This policy is probably intended to protect the investment farmers have made in certifying organic and the value of organic as a label.
+It also means that due to genetic drift, or other means, organic food may have GMO “residue” in it.

 Miller and Kershen go on to point out the issues with certification and accountability with organic certification programs.
-Among their points, they report that there are only two conditions under which organic produce can be tested: 1, if the farmer is suspected of intentionally violating organic standards; 2, 5% of the operations certifiers work with are tested annually.
+Among their points, they report that there are only two conditions under which organic produce can be tested.
+The first is if the farmer is suspected of intentionally violating organic standards.
+The second is that five percent of the operations certifiers work with are tested annually.